 Cap't Redbeard is a licensed fishing guide on Kerr Lake (Buggs Island).
 He takes people on guided catfishing trips on Kerr Lake.

-The #1 Catfish Guide on Kerr Lake!
+The #1 Fishing Guide Service on Kerr Lake!

 Redbeard Cats is a fishing guide service for John H. Kerr Reservoir, which lies on the NC/VA border.
 We specialize in catching catfish, but we also offer trips targeting striped bass and white perch during certain times of the year.
 This guide service is owned and operated by Wes “Redbeard” Jordan, a fully licensed and insured guide.
 Scroll down to see the most recent fishing reports.
 For more info, including rates and booking info, please use the menu at the top of the page or contact us.
 We hope you find this page helpful and look forward to fishing with you soon!!!